JetStyle: An interview with Aleksey Kulakov about our partner project Ridero

 I avoid expert statements about what I’m not sure about.
 I believe Russian self-publishing market will grow multiply.
 Let’s suppose the estimate was correct.
 So, at the moment, the size of the market is one and a half to two billion rubles.
 In two years, our market is likely to double.
 But it's all at random.
 The market is still waiting for its researchers.

 From your point of view, what’s the correct way to call the market you are playing in?
-It is self-publishing?
+Is it self-publishing?

 At the moment – yes.
 Self-publishing is a process that changes the publishing market.
 How far will it go, what forms will it turn into?
 None of us can predict.
 Maybe it will be still be called self-publishing.